Teeth Whitening at DentistPort Charlotte, FL

 How frequently can I schedule a teeth whitening at the dentist?

 When you visit our dental office, we will examine your teeth, look for signs of erosion and discuss your overall treatment plan.
 In most cases, you can have your teeth whitened every six to twelve months.
 This is true if the teeth are healthy.
 If they are not healthy, sensitive, or eroding, we may recommend that you only have your teeth whitened once per year.

-Check out what others are saying about our teeth whitening services on Yelp: Teeth Whitening at Dentist Port Charlotte
+Check out what others are saying about our teeth whitening services on Google: Teeth Whitening at Dentist Port Charlotte

 How can I keep my teeth white after a treatment?